mrkipling/auto-awesome/README.md

 * A Sonos speaker
 * Philips Hue lightbulbs
 * A bttn (optional, but so much more awesome with one; see the bttn section below)
-* An Android phone with tasker (optional, only required for the 'arriving home' endpoint)
+* An Android phone with tasker (optional; only required for the "arriving home" endpoint)

 ## Instructions